UniversityRadioYork/ury-playd/README.md

 Certain operating systems may need additional dependencies; see the OS-specific build instructions below.

+### CMake

+`playd` can be built with cmake: just run `cmake .` in the root directory (with whichever additional flags you need: run `cmake --help` for additional information), then use your favourite build tool (`make`, Visual Studio, etc.) with the generated projects.

 ### POSIX (GNU/Linux, BSD, OS X)

+**Warning**: This method of building `playd` is liable to be removed in favour of cmake in future.

-`playd` comes `config.sh`, a Bourne shell script that will generate a GNU-compatible Makefile that can be used both to make and install.
+`playd` comes with `config.sh`, a Bourne shell script that will generate a GNU-compatible Makefile that can be used both to make and install.

 To use the Makefile, you'll need [GNU Make] and `pkg-config` (or equivalent),